A Simple Design and Operation for the Anaerobic Treatment of Highly Concentrated Swine Waste in the Tropics

 A method was developed for measuring how different water flow rates from nipple drinkers affect the actual rates of water intake and spillage by pigs.
 A combination of video and electronic techniques...

-Effects of swine lagoon effluent and commercial fertilizer applications on phosphorus status of an acid and alkaline soil
+Effects of swine lagoon effluent relative to commercial fertilizer applications on warm-season forage nutritive value

-Two separate field experiments were conducted in Brooksville, Mississippi to evaluate the effects of swine lagoon effluent relative to inorganic fertilizer at equivalent rates on phosphorus (P)...
+Two field experiments were conducted to evaluate the effects of comparable rates of swine lagoon effluent and commercial fertilizer at different harvest dates on dry matter yield and nutritive value...

 Comparability of anaerobic swine lagoon effluent to commercial fertilizer on soil nutrient dynamics